 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of June 4, 2021, we have 27,567,644 shares of common stock outstanding, which includes the 7,500,000 shares that we sold in our IPO, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-The remaining 20,067,644 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after expiration of the lock-up agreements.
+As of August 6, 2021, we had 27,567,728 shares of common stock outstanding, which includes the 7,500,000 shares that we sold in our IPO, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+The remaining 20,067,728 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after expiration of the lock-up agreements.
 Jefferies LLC, SVB Leerink LLC and Evercore Group L.L.C., in their sole discretion, may release some or all of the securities subject to lock-up agreements at any time and without notice, which would allow for earlier sales of shares in the public market.